theonjs/theon/README.md

 ## Evaluators

-Evaluators are designed to inspect the response object and determine, given a certain user-defined rules, if the request was failed or not, and handle it accordinly.
+Evaluators are designed to inspect the response object and determine, given certain user-defined rules, if the request failed or not, and handle it accordingly.

-By default `theon` doesn't handle error status such as `400` as failed request, but you can use a validator to do it and behave accordingly to your needs.
+By default `theon` doesn't handle error status such as `400` as a failed request, but you can use a validator to do it and behave accordingly to your needs.

 ### Phases